caseywatts/caseywatts.github.io/book/all-chapters.md

 ## Opportunities

 Here are three examples of situations where brain debugging would help.
 Each of these bad situations <!-- #content "what makes these situations bad?" --> might end up with a desirable or undesirable outcome.
-Later we will get into what you might do to make yourself more effective in each of these, getting a more desirable outcome.
+Later we will get into what you might do to make yourself more effective in each of these, leading to a more desirable outcome.

 ### Work Disagreement
 Imagine you are at work and you have an idea, and your coworker has a different idea.
 You do not agree.
 You are having an argument, and it gets heated.
 You both believe very strongly that your idea is the best one for the situation.
 Hopefully your team will end up making the choice that is best for the situation.
 This topic will likely come up again --- what can you do better next time?